Meet Our Team

 Scientific Advisory Board

-The Scientific Advisory Board (SAB) guides our investment in Rett syndrome research.
+The Scientific Advisory Board (SAB) informs IRSF’s scientific priorities by identifying emerging trends, research gaps, and opportunities for progress.
 The members of this exceptional group come from diverse scientific backgrounds, each recognized as a leader in the Rett research field with a track record of success.

 James Ellis, PhD